Join Statewatch news e-mail list | Join "Friends of Statewatch"

 Statewatch is registered under the Data Protection Act.

-Statewatch is the research and education operation of a UK registered charity and is funded by UK grant-making trusts and donations.
+Statewatch is the research and education operation of a UK registered charity and is funded by grant-making trusts and donations.
 "Click" here: To support our work by making a donation online

 Statewatch is funded by